The Quality Life Jungle of Human Individual Differences

 Welcome to the Jungle!

-In a similar way, individual experiences and traits emerge from the unique interplay of genetic propensities and environmental factors.
-On a broader scale, countries and cultures can have distinct but intertwined themes, harmonies and melodies created by the collective and dynamic gene-environment experiences of their populations.
+ross a piano’s keyboard creating a melody, this interplay produces life course trajectories with many variations and outcomes.
+In a similar way, individual experiences and traits emerge from the unique interplay of genetic propensities and environmental factors while on a broader scale, countries and cultures can have distinct but intertwined themes, harmonies and melodies created by the collective and dynamic gene-environment experiences of their populations.

 Now…here we are in the 21st century…our biological and cultural themes, harmonies and melodies in discord.